-Every biennium the technology professionals within North Dakota state government, the state’s K-12 Educational Technology Council including EduTech and the Center for Distance Education, and the North Dakota University System (NDUS) jointly produce a Statewide Information Technology (IT) Plan.
+Every biennium the technology professionals within North Dakota state government (including technology agencies that support the K-12 educational system), and the North Dakota University System (NDUS) jointly produce a Statewide Information Technology (IT) Plan.
 This plan is intended to provide a broad understanding of technology goals, objectives and initiatives for the coming biennium, as well as provide a snapshot of key activities that have been completed and that are ongoing.

 In the education space, technology allows us exciting opportunities to prepare our students with foundational skill sets that are valuable for jobs in any industry.
-We are forging new partnerships to support our K-12 educators as well as our higher education offerings, helping position the state as a leader in computer science and cybersecurity (CCS).
+We are continuing to develop and enhance partnerships to support our K-12 educators as well as our higher-education offerings, helping position the state as a leader in computer science and cybersecurity (CCS).